 7 Ways to Select Multiple Cells in Excel

-- Firstly, click on the first cell of the database you want to select.
-Here I have left-clicked on cell B4.
+- Click on the first cell of the database you want to select.
+We have left-clicked on cell B4.

-- Secondly, drag your mouse over all the cells you want to select.
-After dragging over all the cells, leaving the mouse.
+- Drag your mouse over all the cells you want to select.

 Read More: How to Select Visible Cells in Excel (5 Quick Tricks)